Amalric-Frédéric Buscarlet

-Amalric-Frédéric Buscarlet (1836 in Nice – 19 February 1928 in Pau) worked in turn in Italy, Switzerland and France as a minister of the Church of Scotland.
+Amalric-Frédéric Buscarlet (1836 in Nice – 19 February 1928 in Pau) worked in Italy, Switzerland and France as a minister of the Church of Scotland.

 Biography

 A branch of the Buscarlet family, originating from Millau in Rouergue Aveyron, France, settled in Geneva during the 18th century.
 Marc, a glovemaker, came to Geneva in about 1776 and founded the present family line.

 The Reverend Amalric-Frédéric Buscarlet was son of Jules-[Léonard] (1807–1882), who in 1834 married Frances Eliza, daughter of Robert Bowen of Bristol, in Florence.
 Having studied theology in Geneva, Jules was ordained minister in 1833 and worked in Florence (1834), in Nice (1835) at the mission of the Genevan Evangelical Society in Pau (Basses-Pyrénées, France), then at the Free Church of Pau (1838–1849), finally in Paris (1849–1858).

 It is thought that his son, Amalric-Frédéric Buscarlet, was adopted by an aunt, with whom he lived in England until the age of twelve.
 He then returned to France, where he completed his education in Toulouse, and then went to Edinburgh, to study in the Theology Faculty of the Free Church.
 After a short stay in Livorno as a suffragan minister, he was ordained as a minister in 1861 and appointed to a newly founded Scottish Church in Naples.
 He worked there for thirteen years, taking particular interest in educational charities and in the construction of a church, a manse and a school.

 A.-F. Buscarlet also stayed temporarily in Montreux during the tourist season, acting as a chaplain in the Scottish chapel which had been newly built in 1872–1873.
 He was called to Lausanne in 1874, where he organised religious services for a small congregation.
 In 1876 he was nominated for the newly created post of minister of the Scots Kirk, Lausanne.
 He quickly managed to have a church built following the plans of the French architect Eugène Viollet-le-Duc.
 It was inaugurated in 1877.